-Our Approach
+Our Research

-With PAR we take the co-production of our work a step further than most peer research.
 We produce truly insightful findings by involving people with lived experience from the very beginning at the design stage, who can uncover the right questions to ask.
-We are able to do this with the support of around 90 trained peer researchers and over 200 experts by experience
+This means the people whose lives are most affected by policy are the ones choosing the focus, gathering the evidence, and shaping the solutions.
+We are able to do this with the support of around 90 trained peer researchers and over 200 experts by experience.

 PARTICIPATORY